fossasia/support.eventyay.com/cancellations-refunds/How-to-set-a-refund-policy.md

+---
+title: How to set a refund policy
+---

 # How to set refund policy?

 Refund policy will help attendees to be aware about what involved when they ask for a refund after purchasing a ticket.
 In order to set refund policy, please follow these steps: